sviperll/argo/README.md

    This source code will serve as an external format for compiled code.
-   This will allow to avoid complications with definition of some independent external fromat like it's serialization and validation.
+   This will allow to avoid complications with definition of some independent external format like it's serialization and validation.

  * Write STG-interpreter in Rust.

  * Experiment with STG-interpreter to finally define external format for compiled code that will allow validation and possible alternative implementations.

+ * Try to provide IDE support with syntax-highlighting and rename refactoring

  * Implement profiling/hot-spot detection in interpreter.